 -

-Match curtain tone to your supporting neutral (cream vs bright white matters).
+Match the curtain tone to your supporting neutral.
+Cream versus bright white makes a real difference next to gray upholstery.

 -

-Hang high and wide to add vertical scale; gray sofas often sit low, so height helps the room feel balanced.
+Hang curtains high and wide.
+Gray sofas often sit visually low, so added height helps the room feel more balanced.

 -

-Go larger than you think: one large piece usually looks more intentional than multiple small ones.
+Go larger than you think.
+One substantial piece usually looks more deliberate than several small ones.

 -

-Pull one color from the art into the pillows or a throw so it reads connected.
+Pull one color from the art into a pillow or throw so the wall and the sofa read as part of the same setup.

 Lighting Choices That Make Gray Look Better